blueee04/blog/content/posts/2023-06-12-Bluetooth-Mouse-Network-Capture.md

 +++
-title = "Bluetooth Network Capture" date = "2023-06-12"
+title = "Bluetooth Mouse Network Capture" date = "2023-06-12"
 summary = "We have a Bluetooth Network Capture as a challenge and we need to follow it's movement to get the message" tags = ["CTF","DFC" , "Network" , "Forensics" , "Packet Capture"]